 Marc Pfeiffer developed and edited this Guide.
-Mr. Pfeiffer is a former Division of Local Government Services Deputy Director and currently Assistant Director of the Bloustein Local Government Research Center.
+Mr. Pfeiffer is a former Division of Local Government Services Deputy Director and currently Associate Director of Bloustein Local, part of the Center for Urban Policy Research at the Rutgers Bloustein School of Planning and Public Policy.
 He was assisted in the original version by Joseph A. Valenti, who retired as Chief of the Division's Bureau of Local Management Services after 37 years of service to the state and the local government purchasing community.
 Between them, separately and together, they led administration of the State's local public contracting laws for almost 40 years.